thumbliner/thumbliner/work.md

 *Present  ·  Private Practice*
 Applied epistemology and advisory—especially where data, incentives, and narratives conflict.

+---

+> “And be one traveler, long I stood

+---

 ### Program Advisory Council
 *2024–25  ·  York University*
 Advised Schulich Executive Education on curriculum and design.